LSU vs. Colorado Predictions & Picks - November 6

 LSU vs. Colorado Women's Basketball Predictions & Picks - November 6

-Monday's game features the LSU Tigers (0-0) and the Colorado Buffaloes (0-0) matching up at T-Mobile Arena (on November 6) at 7:30 PM ET.
-This matchup, according to our computer prediction, will result in a 71-63 victory for LSU.
+Monday's game between the LSU Tigers (0-0) and the Colorado Buffaloes (0-0) at T-Mobile Arena has a projected final score of 71-63 based on our computer prediction, with a favored LSU squad securing the victory.
+Game time is at 7:30 PM ET on November 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!